kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Breaking this method down...
+Breaking this method down, here's what you find:

-1. The character set to describe what the string can start with
+1. This defines the allowed character set for the start of the string.
-2. A description of the character set, if you used a set of numbers you might define "number" for this
+2. This is a description of the character set; if you used a set of numbers you might define this as "number".
-3. Type of error that this rule can throw
+3. This is the type of error  this rule can throw.
-4. Throw the error if validation fails
+4. Finally, if the validation fails you throw an error.

 Time to take this new rule for a spin!
 Add the following code to the playground: